kp-forks/gpt-j-chatbot/README.md

 ```

 ### Update your webhook ###
-Update your bot Webhook URL at [MessengerX.io Portal](https://portal.messengerx.io) with the url provided as shown below to continue development
+Update your bot Webhook URL at [buildgpt.ai Portal](https://portal.buildgpt.ai) with the url provided as shown below to continue development
 ```
 If you use [Ngrok.io](https://ngrok.io), your webhook URL would be of the format as in the example below https://1234-115-187-40-104.ngrok.io/machaao/hook